michaeledgar/amp-front/design_docs/commands.md

 A command definition is roughly as follows:

     command "search" do
+      # This command has a repository.
+Pull in helpers for this common
+      # case, and add the --repository (-R) command-line option.
+      has_repo

       # Define options using Trollop syntax
       opt :verbose, "Verbose output", :type => :boolean opt :query, "The query to search for", :type => :string